tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - That `bdqffdq:ValidationMethod`
   - SHOULD have exactly one `bdqffdq:forValidation` triple to a `bdqffdq:Validation`.

-For a `bdqffdq:IssueResponse` [bdqffdq:IssueResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#issueresponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Issue` that produced it, via one-to-one links:
+For a `bdqffdq:IssueResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Issue` that produced it, via one-to-one links:
 - Each `bdqffdq:IssueResponse`
   - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
 - That `bdqffdq:Implementation`